Page 4 - Blog

 3. Choose the Pattern Type — Simple (use *) or Regex (regular expressions).

-- Simple — supports basic wildcard matching (e.g. *) and is ideal for straightforward one-to-one redirects.
+Simple — supports basic wildcard matching (e.g. *) and is ideal for straightforward one-to-one redirects.

-- Regex — supports advanced wildcard matching ( e.g. ^ (start), $ (end), (), [], |, etc.) and is ideal for handling multiple
+Regex — supports advanced wildcard matching ( e.g. ^ (start), $ (end), (), [], |, etc.) and is ideal for handlingihor

-What is Facebook Conversions API
+What is Facebook Conversions API?

-In other words, it allows you to send events from multiple channels from your server to Facebook Conversion API endpoints.
-This bypasses all browser technologies that block tracking and helps you get more reliable data about actions across
+Facebook Conversions API is a tool that allows you to send events from multiple channels from your server to Facebook Conversion API endpoints.
+This bypasses all browser technologies that block tracking and helps you get more reliable data about user behaviour across all of your channels.

 With hundreds of stores launching every day, standing out in the eCommerce crowd is hard these days.
 Every other store struggles to generate sales and reach its goals.
 All because of one reason — fierce competition.